flyx/ada-bundler/README.md

 ## Tool

 The command-line tool provided by ada-bundler takes care of the post-compilation process of your application.
-You tell him the directories where the resource files are located, and it copies them into an output folder along with your executable(s).
+You tell it the directories where the resource files are located, and it copies them into an output folder along with your executable(s).
 This output directory is usually called `bundle`.

 ## Backends

- * MacOSX: ada-bundler will create an OSX App bundle for your application.
+ * __MacOSX__: ada-bundler will create an OSX App bundle for your application.
 You can copy this bundle everywhere and just double-click it to start your application.
 You can provide a list of binary files (e.g. third-party dependencies) which will be bundled along with your files into the App bundle.

    User data files will be stored to and loaded from `~/Library/Application Support/[application-name]`.
- * Windows: ada-bundler will move the executable directly into the `bundle` directory and your resource files into subdirectories.
+ * __Windows__: ada-bundler will move the executable directly into the `bundle` directory and your resource files into subdirectories.
 As there is no standard layout of this folder, ada-bundler defines his own standard.

    User data files will be located in places as defined by the [CSIDL (constant special item ID list)][1]
- * Linux: ada-bundler will take the `bundle` folder as root directory and copy your files into it according to the [XDG Base Directory Specification][2]
+ * __Linux__: ada-bundler will take the `bundle` folder as root directory and copy your files into it according to the [XDG Base Directory Specification][2]

 ## Contact